Copyright © 2022

 registry.observationConfig().observationFilter(new HikariJdbcObservationFilter());

-It is auto configured in datasource-micrometer-spring-boot.
+It is auto configured in datasource-micrometer-spring-boot and can be disabled with jdbc.hikari.enabled=false.

 3.2.2.
 Remote IP and Port